Mark Pepys, 6th Earl of Cottenham: Personal life

+In 1939, Cottenham and his wife were divorced, and on 29 July of that year she married Charles Courtenay, 17th Earl of Devon.
+Devon was a cousin of Cottenham's, as his grandmother Lady Evelyn Pepys (1839–1910) was a daughter of the first Earl of Cottenham.

-In 1939, Cottenham and his wife were divorced.
-In February 1939, to her great excitement, he invited Anna Wolkoff to go out to dinner with him, but nothing came of it.
+In February 1939, to her great excitement, Cottenham invited Anna Wolkoff to go out to dinner with him, but nothing came of it.
 On 10 April 1939, Klop Ustinov reported to MI5 that Anna was a "staunch Nazi propagandist".
 A year later, she went to prison for offences under the Official Secrets Act and wrote to Cottenham from prison, but he did not reply.

 Publications

 Cottenham's novel All Out (1932), dedicated to the widow of his old racing companion Henry Segrave, tells the story of a group of motoring friends fighting a gang of international criminals and includes a dramatic racing crash which was drawn from experience.

 Motoring To-day and To-morrow (1928) is dedicated to Reginald Pound, with a note from Cottenham to say that "in motoring, as in other things, we cherish similar ideals, dislike the same tendencies".